veronicacheng2/luxhub/README.md

 ### Placing a Bid

 1. User can place a bid on the product by clicking ‘BID or BUY’ button.
-  /After inputting the bid value, user needs to fill in payment information.
+   After inputting the bid value, user needs to fill in payment information.
 (For testing purpose, please fill in ‘4242 4242 4242 4242’ for card numbers, and for month value please fill in current month or at least one month later than the current month.)
    ![](screenshots/Picture13.png)
 <br /><br />
 2. Bid has been created.